-- Forensic services
+- forensic services

-- Liaison psychiatry
+- liaison psychiatry

-- Maternal services
+- maternal services

 Using pooled data from 2012 and 2013, the public health observatory calculated rates and ratios between first attendance and follow up for all mental health outpatients.
 Ashford and Thanet are the CCGs with the largest ratio of first attendance to follow up attendance at outpatients.
-Figure 53 shows the variations of care regardless of level of need.
+There are variations (figure 54) of care regardless of level of need.
 This may indicate either:

-- A more proactive care offer
+- a more proactive care offer

-- More engaged patients
+- more engaged patients

-- Variations in clinical behavior
+- variations in clinical behavior